Boron: Biological role

 Boron is an essential plant nutrient, required primarily for maintaining the integrity of cell walls.
 However, high soil concentrations of greater than 1.0 ppm lead to marginal and tip necrosis in leaves as well as poor overall growth performance.
 Levels as low as 0.8 ppm produce these same symptoms in plants that are particularly sensitive to boron in the soil.
 Nearly all plants, even those somewhat tolerant of soil boron, will show at least some symptoms of boron toxicity when soil boron content is greater than 1.8 ppm.
 When this content exceeds 2.0 ppm, few plants will perform well and some may not survive.

+Some boron-containing antibiotics exist in nature.
+The first one found was boromycin, isolated from streptomyces in the 1960s.
+Others are tartrolons, a group of antibiotics discovered in the 1990s from culture broth of the myxobacterium-group Sorangium cellulosum.

+In 2013, chemist and synthetic biologist Steve Benner suggested that the conditions on Mars three billion years ago were much more favorable to the stability of RNA and formation of oxygen-containing boron and molybdenum catalysts found in life.
+According to Benner's theory, primitive life, which is widely believed to have originated from RNA, first formed on Mars before migrating to Earth.

+In human health

 It is thought that boron plays several essential roles in animals, including humans, but the exact physiological role is poorly understood.
+Boron deficiency has only been clearly established in livestock.
+In humans, boron deficiency may affect bone mineral density, though it has been noted that additional research on the effects of bone health is necessary.

+Boron is not classified as an essential human nutrient because research has not established a clear biological function for it.
+The U.S. Food and Nutrition Board (FNB) found the existing data insufficient to derive a Recommended Dietary Allowance (RDA), Adequate Intake (AI), or Estimated Average Requirement (EAR) for boron and the U.S. Food and Drug Administration (FDA) has not established a daily value for boron for food and dietary supplement labeling purposes.
+While low boron levels can be detrimental to health, with studies suggesting that they increase the risks of osteoporosis, poor immune function, and cognitive decline, high boron levels are associated with cell damage and toxicity.

-A small human trial published in 1987 reported on postmenopausal women first made boron deficient and then repleted with 3 mg/day.
-Boron supplementation markedly reduced urinary calcium excretion and elevated the serum concentrations of 17 beta-estradiol and testosterone.
+Still, studies suggest that boron may exert beneficial effects on reproduction and development, calcium metabolism, bone formation, brain function, insulin and energy substrate metabolism, immunity, and steroid hormone (including estrogen), and vitamin D function, among other functions.
+In a small human trial published in 1987 reported on postmenopausal women first made boron deficient and then repleted with 3 mg/day, boron supplementation markedly reduced urinary calcium excretion and elevated the serum concentrations of 17 β-estradiol and testosterone.
+Environmental boron appears to be inversely correlated with arthritis.

-The U.S. Institute of Medicine has not confirmed that boron is an essential nutrient for humans, so neither a Recommended Dietary Allowance (RDA) nor an Adequate Intake have been established.
-Adult dietary intake is estimated at 0.9 to 1.4 mg/day, with about 90% absorbed.
-What is absorbed is mostly excreted in urine.
-The Tolerable Upper Intake Level for adults is 20 mg/day.

-In 2013, a hypothesis suggested it was possible that boron and molybdenum catalyzed the production of RNA on Mars with life being transported to Earth via a meteorite around 3 billion years ago.

-There exist several known boron-containing natural antibiotics.
-The first one found was boromycin, isolated from streptomyces.

-Congenital endothelial dystrophy type 2, a rare form of corneal dystrophy, is linked to mutations in SLC4A11 gene that encodes a transporter reportedly regulating the intracellular concentration of boron.